1. The atmosphere is the envelope of_____________.

 Explanation: By definition, deserts get less than 25 cm annually.

-95. Köppen’s classification of climate is based on:
+95. Köppen’s classification of climate is based on_____________.

 A) Latitude